Trump: North Korea nuclear summit is back on

 President Donald Trump announced the decision after a historic and lengthy Oval Office meeting Friday with Kim Yong Chol, who is the top deputy to North Korean leader Kim Jong Un.

-"We'll be meeting on June 12th in Singapore," Trump told reporters at the White House.
-But he also said that it would be hard to reach a deal from a single summit in less than two weeks.
+"We'll be meeting on June 12 in Singapore," Trump told reporters at the White House.
+But he also said that it would be hard to reach a deal from a single meeting in less than two weeks.

 Breaking News Emails